 We are working in the commodity aspects of the settlement of a construction/commodity dispute with this EEMC customer.
 (Lawyer: K. Higgason, B. Williams; Client: L. Frazier, M. Dotson)

-7.
+7. CA Push II.

+We are negotiating master energy agreements with various California customers, including Jack in the Box, Wendy’s, and CostCo.
+(Lawyers: Various; Clients: Various)

 I. Client Acquisitions/Sourcing (Ader)